BetterCallSky/iot_hackathon/DisasterAlertApp/README.md

 ## Running

 Run `react-native run-ios`.
-Open `ios/DisasterAlertApp.xcodeproj` in XCode and deploy to your iPhone.
+Or open `ios/DisasterAlertApp.xcodeproj` in XCode and deploy to your iPhone.
+Make sure to enable 'Release' mode in Product -> Edit Scheme -> Run -> Info -> Build Configuration.